jwang1122/apcomputer/exams/quiz17.md

 (E) false
 ```

-2. Consider a ciown class that has a default constructor.
+2. Consider a Clown class that has a default constructor.
 Suppose a list Arraylist<Clown> list is initialized.
 Which of the following will **not** cause an IndexOutOfBoundsException to be thrown?

 ```java
 (A) for (int i = 0; i <= list.size(); i++)